Mattadur/odins-recipes/README.md

-Prototype for a recipe website based on personal favorites.
+Prototype for a recipe blog website based on personal favorites.